Snape branch line: Opening

 The line was opened in June 1859 at the same time as the East Suffolk line, Framlingham branch line and Aldeburgh branch line (as far as Leiston).
 The supporters of the scheme proposed the branch to Snape Bridge in order to secure the support of the owner of Snape Maltings, Newson Garrett, and as a way of securing malted barley traffic for the burgeoning brewery trade in London.

 The line was built by the East Suffolk Railway, but on opening was taken over and operated by the Eastern Counties Railway.

 A passenger station at Snape Junction on the East Suffolk Junction was proposed and indeed appeared in public timetables for some years during the 1860s.
 It was never built, although a road leading to the site was.
 Although no passenger trains ever operated on the branch, a building still known as 'Station House' was constructed, and there have been references to the site as 'Tunstall Station'.

 History

 In 1862 the Eastern Counties Railway became part of the Great Eastern Railway (GER).

-Between 1862 and 1868 there was a dispute (between Newsom Garrett and the GER) over exactly who owned what on the site.
+Between 1862 and 1868 there was a dispute (between Newson Garrett and the GER) over exactly who owned what on the site.
 The GER threatened to withdraw the train service and the dispute lingered on until 1878.